 There are many things we can do each day to protect the environment.
 Some of these include:

 - Conserving water:

 Think of all the times you left the tap running or you didn’t turn off the tap properly.
-These minor oversights don’t the environment any good.
+These minor oversights don’t do the environment any good.
 It is essential to be conscious of how you use water.
 Take only what you need and avoid any excess.
 The less water you use, the less wastewater has to be sent back into the environment.

 - Avoiding motor transport when you can:

 If the distance you have to go is walkable, you should do that.
-Asides from scoring cardio workout points, you would have succeeded in preventing a small amount of carbon emissions from going into the atmosphere.
+Asides from scoring cardio workout points, you would have succeeded in preventing a small number of carbon emissions from going into the atmosphere.
 If you drove your car around less, there’ll be less of those harmful gases going up into the air.
 If we both applied that, there would be an even lesser amount.
 Now imagine when more people joined us?

 I’m sure you’ve heard the expression- “Reduce, Reuse, Recycle.”
 Recycling is a big part of ensuring there’s less pollution in the environment.
 Recycling reduces the number of carbon emissions resulting from burning.
 It also reduces the amount of waste that gets dumped into the ocean.
 So instead of throwing that soda can in the trash, throw it in the recycling bin.